colaberry/trust-before-intelligence-book/manuscript/chapter_12_running_agents_at_scale_v1_2.md

 - **Complete metrics reference:** Appendix E (Quick Reference Card) consolidates all canonical metrics.

 The sections below focus on what's unique to production operations: go-live planning, MLOps practices, incident response, and continuous improvement.

 ---

+**🔍 CHECKPOINT: What We've Covered So Far**

+✅ 15 production readiness criteria organized by Architecture of Trust pillar
+✅ Echo achieved 15/15 ✅ before going live — the threshold for healthcare
+✅ Readiness references: INPACT™ (Ch 9), Layer ownership (Ch 10), GOALS™ (Ch 7)
+⭐️ **Next:** Phased rollout strategy that reduces go-live risk

+**Reading Time Remaining:** ~25 minutes

+**Your Framework Quick Check:** How many of the 15 criteria does your organization currently meet?

+---